olekrisek/FileMaker_ACF_CREMUL/README.md

 The FileMaker database needs three tables:  ( Some of the fields are named in Norwegian, if translated to another language, the ACF function need to be updated as well )

 ## Table Occurence references

+**Preference table**

 The function references a preference field at table occurrence: *InvoiceHeader_Preferences::KidExtractInvocieNumberRegex* - this field is referenced two places in the source.
 This is a regular expression to extract the invoice number from the KID.
 Typical value:
 ```
 ^0(\d{5})\d$
 ```
 This means a zero + 5 digit invoice number and a control digit.
 The name must be adjusted to fit your preference table occurrence in your application.

+**Invocie Table**

+Also - near the end of the package, the variable sql4 is set to the SQL that updates the Invoice table.
+Updates indexed fields from the calculations for the invoices involved in the import.
+(Faster query and sort )

+This must be updated to fit your needs.

 ## Table structure